How to Build an Investor Pipeline for E-Commerce Startups

 How can I build a strong investor pipeline?

-What are the best strategies for e-commerce startup funding?
+What are effective strategies for e-commerce startup funding?